Sompote/SPT_Bangkok_SAND/README.md

-Predicting friction angle of Bangkok Sand using SPT

 # Predicting Friction Angle of Bangkok Sand Using SPT

 This project investigates the relationship between Standard Penetration Test (SPT) N-values and the friction angle of Bangkok Sand.
 It leverages a machine learning model, specifically a TensorFlow implementation, to establish a predictive framework.
 This repository provides the model architecture, pre-trained weights (if applicable), and potentially code for training, evaluation, and prediction.